William Faulkner: New Orleans and early novels

-While most writers of Faulkner's generation travelled to and lived in Europe, Faulkner remained writing in the United States.
+While most writers of Faulkner's generation traveled to and lived in Europe, Faulkner remained writing in the United States.
 Faulkner spent the first half of 1925 in New Orleans, Louisiana, where many bohemian artists and writers lived, specifically in the French Quarter where Faulkner lived beginning in March.
 During his time in New Orleans, Faulkner's focus drifted from poetry to prose and his literary style made a marked transition from Victorian to modernist.
 The Times-Picayune published several of his short works of prose.

-After being directly influenced by Sherwood Anderson, he made his first attempt at fiction writing.
-Anderson assisted in the publication of Soldiers' Pay and Mosquitoes, Faulkner's second novel, set in New Orleans, by recommending them to his publisher.
+After being directly influenced by Sherwood Anderson, Faulkner wrote his first novel, Soldiers' Pay, in New Orleans.
+Soldiers' Pay and his other early works were written in a style similar to contemporaries Ernest Hemingway and F. Scott Fitzgerald, at times nearly exactly appropriating phrases.
+Anderson assisted in the publication of Soldiers' Pay and Mosquitoes by recommending them to his publisher.

 The miniature house at 624 Pirate's Alley, just around the corner from St. Louis Cathedral in New Orleans, is now the site of Faulkner House Books, where it also serves as the headquarters of the Pirate's Alley Faulkner Society.

-Also in New Orleans, Faulkner wrote his first novel, Soldiers' Pay.
-Soldiers' Pay and his other early works were written in a style similar to contemporaries Ernest Hemingway and F. Scott Fitzgerald, at times nearly exactly appropriating phrases.

-During the summer of 1927, Faulkner wrote his first novel set in his fictional Yoknapatawpha County, titled Flags in the Dust.
+During the summer of 1927, Faulkner wrote his first novel set in his fictional Yoknapatawpha County, Flags in the Dust.
 This novel drew heavily from the traditions and history of the South, in which Faulkner had been engrossed in his youth.
 He was extremely proud of the novel upon its completion and he believed it a significant step up from his previous two novels—however, when submitted for publication to Boni & Liveright, it was rejected.
 Faulkner was devastated by this rejection but he eventually allowed his literary agent, Ben Wasson, to edit the text, and the novel was published in 1929 as Sartoris.
 The work was notable in that it was his first novel that dealt with the Civil War rather than the contemporary emphasis on World War I and its legacy.
+Eventually Faulkner's daughter, Jill, would approach University of Virginia professor Douglas Day about restoring the text.
+Almost a fourth of the original manuscript had been cut by Wasson to meet the demands of publishers Harcourt, Brace in 1929.
+Working from a surviving typescript, Day reinstated cut passages but also included at least one added section from the published text.
+This new edition, published in 1973, also restored Faulkner's original title, Flags in the Dust.
+A third version by Noel Polk has since replaced Day's and is considered the definitive text by Random House, the current publishers of Faulkner's fiction.